Emergency Dentist Serving Greenville, Mauldin, Five Forks, Taylors, Greer, Simpsonville and Nearby Areas Of South Carolina

 I’m Really Nervous About Receiving Emergency Dental Care.
 How Can You Help Me?

 We are aware that, for many people, even an average visit to the dentist can bring up some fear and anxiety.
 When you’re faced with an unexpected or painful dental problem that requires emergency dental care, the stress that you feel may be heightened.
 With respect for your comfort and peace of mind, your dentist can provide sedation dentistry services along with your restorative treatment.

 Here at Flatrock Family Dentistry, we can administer nitrous oxide or oral conscious sedation as needed to make you as comfortable as possible.
 Nitrous oxide is also known as laughing gas.
 This is the fastest-acting form of sedation available.
 Not only does it take effect within a minute or two but it also subsides that quickly at the end of your treatment.
 Because nitrous oxide is inhaled, its effects are not compromised by the digestive system.
 Oral conscious sedation may take more time to diminish feelings of anxiety, and it takes longer to leave the body.
 However, like nitrous oxide, it has a proven track record for safety and effectiveness.

 At Flatrock Family Dentistry, our board-certified dentists Dr. Christopher J. Rouse and Dr. Khan have the experience and expertise to deftly handle dental emergencies.
 Our state-of-the-art facility allows us to respond quickly to situations where you need immediate treatment.

-We serve Greenville, Five Forks, Greer, and surrounding areas of South Carolina.
+Flatrock Family Dentistry serves patients in Greenville, Mauldin, Five Forks, Taylors, Greer, Simpsonville and nearby areas in South Carolina.
 If you or a loved one is experiencing a dental emergency, call (864) 756-5576 today.
 You can also submit an online contact form to our office, and we’ll get back to you at our earliest convenience.